 NOTE 2: Each system of an interconnected pair of MC systems considers itself the primary MC system with respect to a set of system configuration information relating to the other MC system, and considers the other MC system to be the partner system in this context.

-Editor's note: It may be necessary to consider mechanisms to align the configuration of pairs of MC systems to allow interconnection and migration to take place.
+NOTE 3: It may be necessary to align configuration between pairs of MC systems to allow interconnection and migration to take place.
+Such mechanisms may be procedural and are outside the scope of the present document.

 This information will include:

-- Application identity of that MC system,
+- Application identity of that MC system.

-NOTE 3: The application identity of the MC system is the domain portion of the MC service IDs for whom the system is primary.
+NOTE 4: The application identity of the MC system is the domain portion of the MC service IDs for whom the system is primary.